bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.3517093175853017in"} -->

 But what you probably really care about at this point is, what does it look like?
-So let\'s hit this preview button right down here.
+So let&apos;s hit this preview button right down here.
 And quickly you can see what the page would look like on the different platforms.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->